Adding custom DNS records

 ALIAS record

-An ALIAS record is a virtual DNS record similar to a CNAME, but with the ability to add it to the root domain name (which is not possible with a CNAME).
-It can also be added to a subdomain record that already exists where a CNAME must be unique.
+An ALIAS record (also known as ANAME record) is a virtual DNS record similar to a CNAME, but with the ability to add it to the root domain name (which is not possible with a CNAME).
+It can also be added to a subdomain record that already exists (where a CNAME must be unique).

-ALIAS records can also be added to a currently used subdomain.
+ALIAS records can also be added to an active subdomain.
 For example, if www.example.com or calendar.example.com already have A or CNAME records configured, you can still add an ALIAS record to those same names.
-In this way, it can coexist with other records on that name.

 Adding an ALIAS record